tencentyun/intlcloud-documents/product/安全/手游安全/接入指引/手游反作弊 C 接入指引_intl.md

 1. Copy the tp2.jar file in the sdk/android/c directory to the libs directory in the android project directory.
 2. Copy the tp2_sdk.h file in the sdk/android/c directory to the jni directory in the android project directory.
 3. Copy the tss_sdt.h and tss_sdt_ex.h files in the sdt/c++ directory to the jni directory in the android project directory (Optional.
 For more information, see "Guide to Integrating C++ Security Data Types.doc".).
-4. Copy the folder (containing the libtersafe2.so file) named after the CPU architecture in the sdk/android/c/lib directory to the directory where the so file is stored in the jni directory of the android project directory, such as jni/armeabi and jni/x86.
+4. Copy the folder (containing the libtersafe2.so file) named after the CPU architecture in the sdk/android/c/lib directory to the directory with the matching .so file in the jni directory of the android project directory, eg. jni/armeabi and jni/x86.
 Do not copy unsupported CPU architectures.
  ![](https://mc.qcloudimg.com/static/img/5c0861221c69ff2a296717b48223b614/image.png)

 ### Setting of project attributes